sheltermanager/asm3/doc/manual/animals.rst

 this.

-To create a document for use with the system, you can manage templates under *Settings->Document Templates*.
+To create a document for use with the system, you can manage templates under :menuselection:`Settings --> Document Templates`.
 You embed keys in your document that will be substituted with real data when a document is generated.
-For a complete list of document keys, see the wordkeys appendix at the end of this manual.
+For a complete list of document keys, see :ref:`wordkeys`

 Keys follow the format <<[Keyname]>>.
 For example, putting the tag
 <<AnimalName>> in your document will cause it to be substituted for the